bfh/NewWorld/README.md

 Heroes: Heroes are specific modifiers for a settlement that can be assigned to one.
 They confer special effects to it for a limited time.

+# My Vision for the game
+Legend:
+() means an additional feature somewhere in the future should we have the time *this*means needs to be in the MVP

+(You prepare for your colonisation of the new world.)
+You choose your starting location from a limited number of hexes on the coast.
+*You land on your starting location and build a village with the resources you brought with you* Before you even get set up properly the first problems start showing up, (diseases/)attacks from wildlife/… You overcome these difficulties and *Set out to explore the nearby land* There you find *resources*, enemies, natives, ruins… Challenges to overcome.
+You do this and now have more power in your